 All participants who noted an increase in anxiety also noted that their grades dropped severely once they first started using remote learning back in early April.
 Without the pass-fail, many reported having C’s or lower.
 The same participants who noted the dramatic decrease in their grades in remote-learning also noticed a major increase once they were given the option to go back to physically being in school.

 Participants thoughts on how the school has been treating social-distancing and remote learning varied, but no matter their opinion many believed that the school could better handle the unique situation in a number of circumstances.
 Most participants noted that they’ve seen a large amount of students not wearing masks.
 There were also a large amount of complaints about teacher’s lack of interaction with fully remote students.

-Half of participants felt they had a 50% chance or greater of getting infected with the coronavirus though recent studies show that only 8.5% of coronavirus cases are children 18 and under.
+Half of participants felt they had a 50% chance or greater of getting infected with the coronavirus though recent studies show that only and under.

 Nonetheless, no matter the circumstances, whether students are in-person or fully remote most have noticed an increase in anxiety, and have held onto the fear that them or a loved one could find themselves sick at some point with the virus.

 Despite their-excuse my informal language- freaking crappy situation, some students gave some words of wisdom in their responses.
 Respondent 8 said they learned “to stay positive during these devastating times, and to focus on yourself and not others.
 Don’t let people close to you tell you what you should be doing, it’s your choice and your health that matters!”
 Respondent 7 said they hope “this stress will begin to help me improve as a person in the future.”
 Perhaps not everything in the midst of all this craziness has had a negative impacted on our high school students, and all we can hope is that they will only continue to find the positivity in this thunderstorm.